 Leland S. Benton counsels public companies on the federal securities laws and corporate governance.
 Before joining Morgan Lewis, Leland served the US Securities and Exchange Commission (SEC) for five years as an attorney-adviser in the Division of Corporation Finance, where he reviewed transactions including securities offerings, acquisitions and divestments, as well as periodic reports and proxy statements.
-He is admitted in New York only, and his practice is supervised by DC Bar members.

 While at the SEC, Leland also served as a member of the Rule 14a-8 Shareholder Proposal Taskforce in the Division of Corporation Finance’s Office of Chief Counsel, where he considered various rationales presented by public companies to exclude shareholder proposals from their proxy materials.
 He also served in the Office of Disclosure Standards, which critically evaluates the Division of Corporation Finance’s filing review program for quality and consistency, and tests the Division’s internal controls and procedures.